 Sometimes referred to as “square” or “rectangle” colors, tetradic color palettes would create a perfect square or rectangle if connected by lines on the color wheel.

-Just because two colors are perfectly complementary or tetradic does not mean they’ll necessarily be the best choices for your color palette.
-Make sure to tweak and adjust colors based on client preferences, their industry, their products and services, and the message they’re trying to impart on their audience.
+Remember, just because two colors are perfectly within the bounds of one of these palette styles does not mean they’ll necessarily be the best choices for the color palette you’re trying to build.
+Make sure to tweak and adjust colors based on client preferences, their industry, their products and services, and the message they’re trying to impart to their audience.

 Utilizing Your Palette